Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 The key is mounting it to something -- that way you don't have to try to awkwardly reach back and get the wallpaper just right in those tight spaces.

-I use cardboard or foam core boards as my "mount" -- delivery boxes are perfect for this!:
+I use leftover cardboard or foam core boards as my "mount" -- delivery boxes are perfect for this!:

 mounting wallpaper back of bookcases